rng-guy/NFSMWBartender/README.txt

 ── ■ │ 3 - WHAT MODS ARE (IN)COMPATIBLE WITH BARTENDER? │ ■ ───────────────────────────────────────

 Almost all VLTED AND BINARY MODS should be fully compatible with all Bartender configurations.
-However, Bartender's "Advanced" feature set replaces some "pursuitlevels" VltEd parameters:
+However, Bartender's "Advanced" feature set overrides some "pursuitlevels" VltEd parameters:
  • the "cops" array,
  • "HeliFuelTime",
  • "TimeBetweenHeliActive", and